Knowledge Centre > Gemmology > Cuts

 front view Antique diamond cluster ring by Birks of Canada, circa 1890. berganza hatton garden

-Antique diamond cluster ring by Birks of Canada, Canadian, circa 1890.
+Antique diamond cluster ring by Henry Birks & Sons, Canadian, circa 1890.

 Ref: 25918